Are you planning to visit Honduras? Check if you need a power plug adapter or voltage converter for the power sockets (outlets) used in Honduras.

 - The voltage in Honduras (110 V) is less than in Sweden (230 V).
 You need a voltage converter.

 Some say you can carefully try to use your appliances in Honduras without a converter.
 Most likely they won't be damaged, but may not function optimally.
-If you don't want to take any chances, use a converter.
+If you don't want to take any chances, use a voltage converter in Honduras when living in Sweden.
 You can find voltage converters at Amazon.
 Because you also need a power plug adapter, you should consider a combined plug adapter/voltage converter.

 Also the frequency in Honduras (60 Hz) differs from the frequency in Sweden (50 Hz).
 You should use a voltage converter which also changes the frequency, but these are hard to find.
 If your converter cannot change the frequency, be warned!
 Be especially careful with moving, rotating and time related appliances like clocks, shavers and electric fan heaters.

 To be sure, check the label on the appliance.
 Some appliances never need a converter.
 If the label states 'INPUT: 100-240V, 50/60 Hz' the appliance can be used in all countries in the world.
 This is common for chargers of tablets/laptops, photo cameras, cell phones, toothbrushes, etc.

 Recommended by us

 Check if you have packed everything for your trip at our TRAVELER'S CHECKLIST!

 Would you like to add information to this page?
 Please send us your suggestions.
 Read our disclaimer.